codefilarete/stalactite/core/README.md

 Please refer to [this test](src/test/java/org/gama/stalactite/query/builder/QueryBuilderTest.java) for examples.

-#
+# Caveat

-Hence, using this module one must have skills in schema design, particularly for new table/bean : you won't be helped for designing relations between tables for one-to-many, many-to-one, etc. as would do JPA/Hibernate (it adds necessary columns, types, nullity, etc)
+Thus, using this module one must have skills in schema design, particularly for new table/bean : you won't be helped for designing relations between tables for one-to-many, many-to-one, etc. as would do JPA/Hibernate (it adds necessary columns, types, nullity, etc)

 For relation management, one may be interested in having a look at the [ORM module](../orm/README.md)